kaelensong/um/README.md

 creates a working implementation of a Turing universal machine emulator

 # Architecture
-Our modules include "operation", "address_space", and "um".
+Our modules include "operation", "address_space", and "um". <br />

 operations: implements the executions of reading and running the 14 machine
                 instructions